-We may in the future engage in acquisitions, joint ventures or collaborations which may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.
+We recently acquired Orgad and may in the future engage in additional acquisitions, joint ventures or collaborations which may increase our capital requirements, dilute our shareholders, cause us to incur debt or assume contingent liabilities, and subject us to other risks.
 We may not realize the benefits of these acquisitions, joint ventures or collaborations.

 In order to reduce time to market and obtain complementary technologies, we are seeking to acquire technologies and businesses that are synergistic to our product offering.
-We may evaluate various acquisitions and collaborations, including licensing or acquiring complementary technologies, intellectual property rights, or businesses.
+For example, we recently acquired Orgad which operates an omnichannel e-commerce platform.
+We evaluate from time to time various acquisitions and collaborations, including licensing or acquiring complementary technologies, intellectual property rights, or businesses.
 The process for acquiring a company may take from several months up to a year and costs can vary greatly.
 We may also compete with others to acquire companies, and such competition may result in decreased availability of, or an increase in price for, suitable acquisition candidates.
 In addition, we may not be able to consummate acquisitions or investments that we have identified as crucial to the implementation of our strategy for other commercial or economic reasons.
 As a result, it may be more difficult for us to identify suitable acquisition or investment targets or to consummate acquisitions or investments on acceptable terms or at all.
 If we are not able to execute on any acquisition, we may not be able to achieve a future growth strategy and may lose market share.

-In addition, any potential acquisition, joint venture or collaboration will entail numerous potential risks, including:
+In addition, the acquisition of Orgad and any potential future acquisition, joint venture or collaboration may entail numerous potential risks, including:

-- increased operating expenses and cash requirements; - the assumption of additional indebtedness or contingent liabilities; - assimilation of operations, intellectual property and products of an acquired company, including difficulties associated with integrating new personnel; - the diversion of our management's attention from our existing programs and initiatives in pursuing such a strategic merger or acquisition; - retention of key employees, the loss of key personnel, and uncertainties in our ability to maintain key business relationships; - risks and uncertainties associated with the other party to such a transaction, including the prospects of that party and their existing technologies; and - our inability to generate revenue from acquired technologies or products sufficient to meet our objectives in undertaking the acquisition or even to offset the associated acquisition and maintenance costs.
+- increased operating expenses and cash requirements; - the assumption of additional indebtedness or contingent liabilities; - assimilation of operations, intellectual property and products of an acquired company, including difficulties associated with integrating new personnel; - the diversion of our management's attention from our existing programs and initiatives in pursuing such a strategic merger or acquisition: - retention of key employees, the loss of key personnel, and uncertainties in our ability to maintain key business relationships; - risks and uncertainties associated with the other party to such a transaction, including the prospects of that party and their existing technologies; and - our inability to generate revenue from acquired technologies or products sufficient to meet our objectives in undertaking the acquisition or even to offset the associated acquisition and maintenance costs.